Tirant lo Blanc (film): Plot

 In 1401, Tirant lo Blanc, a famous knight, arrives with his small but battle-hardened troops of Almogavars, to the port of Constantinople.
 The emperor's only son has recently been killed by the Turks and the Byzantine emperor is too old to lead his army in battle.
 Constantinople is under threat of an Ottoman invasion and therefore it is in desperate need of a skillful military leader.
 Upon arrival, Tirant is received by the emperor who makes him commander in chief of the Imperial army.

 After he is presented to the empress, Tirant catches a glimpse of the breasts of the emperor's only surviving child, nosebleed-prone daughter Carmesina.
 A fanciful teenager who has just turned nubile, the beautiful Carmesina is also quickly smitten by the brave and handsome Tirant.
 Carmesina confides her love for Tirant to her guardian Ines, nicknamed the 'Placid Widow', whose late husband was an ally of the anti-pope.
 The Placid Widow immediately puts down Carmensina's romantic dreams.
 As brave and skilful military leader as Tirant might be, he is neither of royal blood nor has a fortune of his own to aspire to marry the heiress of the empire.
 Carmesina's friends and confidantes, her maidens: Pleasure-of-My-Life and Estefania, think otherwise.
-Scared of a possible Ottoman invasion, Pleasure-of-My-Life, the daughter of the court's poet, encourages Carmesina interest in Tirant as she is to inherit the throne and he is going to defend it.
+Scared of a possible Ottoman invasion, Pleasure-of-My-Life, the daughter of the court's poet, encourages Carmesina's interest in Tirant as she is to inherit the throne and he is going to defend it.
 Estefania, another lady-in-waiting, supports Tirant's affair with Carmesina because she has fallen in love with Tirant's right-hand man Diafebus.
-Meanwhile, the Empress contemplates that Constantinople stands no chance against Ottoman onslaught and sees her daughter's marriage to the Sultan as the sole way to accommodate him.
+Meanwhile, the Empress contemplates that Constantinople stands no chance against an Ottoman onslaught and sees her daughter's marriage to the Sultan as the sole way to accommodate him.